stipsan/sanity-template-gatsby-lps/README.md

 3. **Netlify Account: Sign in with Github account - ppc@**
 * Sign in with Github account - **ppc@**
 4. Press **"Create Project"** to submit
+* The project will take a few minutes to initiate

 ## Development